hxyulin/iso-rs/README.md

     - [x] Parsing of the path table
     - [x] Parsing of the root directory
     - [x] Parsing of the directory records
-- [ ] Writing of the ISO-9660 filesystem
+- [x] Writing of the ISO-9660 filesystem
     - [x] Basic support for writing ISO-9660 filesystems (only to the root directory, but arbituary size)
-    - [ ] Support for writing to root directory bigger than 1 sector
+    - [x] Support for writing to root directory bigger than 1 sector
-    - [ ] Support for writing to the path table
+    - [x] Support for writing to the path table
-    - [ ] Support for writing directories
+    - [x] Support for writing directories
-    - [ ] Support for writing files in non-root directories
+    - [x] Support for writing files in non-root directories
 - [ ] Support for El Torito booting
    - [ ] Support for parsing El Torito Boot Records
    - [ ] Support for loading Boot files
+- [ ] Testing
+    - [ ] Tests for reading basic structures
+    - [ ] Tests for writing basic structures
+    - [ ] Tests for reading and writing to the root directory
+    - [ ] Tests for writing to the path table
+    - [ ] Tests for writing directories
+    - [ ] Tests for writing files in non-root directories

+Other future goals:
+Improve API to allow for more flexibility from users